 The Land Development Agency will also pursue new forms of affordable tenures such as Cost Rental housing.
-These 'intermediate' forms of tenure are likely towill play a growing role in meeting demand for housing over the strategy period.
-These Under the Affordable Housing Act 2021, this include-comprises below-market rental tenures-Cost Rental and affordable purchase housing aimed at households which are not eligible for traditional social housing but may still suffer affordability issues.
+These forms of tenure will play a growing role in meeting demand for housing over the strategy period.
+Under the Affordable Housing Act 2021, this comprises below-market

+Cost Rental and affordable purchase housing aimed at households which are not eligible for traditional social housing but may still suffer affordability issues.
 Cost Rental housing refers to new rented accommodation wherein rent levels are set according to the cost of delivering the homes.
-The Government at time of writing is advancing legislation to codify Cost Rental as well as forms of affordable owner-occupier homes, including affordable homes for purchase delivered by local authorities.